-Prior to awarding a contract in a sole source procurement, the District must follow the procedure outlined above for the "Notice of Intent to Award a Contract Without Engaging in a Standard Procurement Process."
-In addition, the Procurement Official shall, whenever practicable, conduct a price analysis in accordance with Utah Admin.
+Before awarding a contract in a sole source procurement, the District must follow the procedure outlined above for the "Notice of Intent to Award a Contract Without Engaging in a Standard Procurement Process."
+In addition, the Procurement Official shall, when practicable, conduct a price analysis in accordance with Utah Admin.
 Rules R33-12-603.

 Utah Admin.
-Rules R33-8-101a (June 21, 2017)
+Rules R33-8-101a (May 23, 2022)